FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Numerical Experiments

 Figure~\ref{fig:sc_xvt} shows the slider-crank responses.
 All models fit the training data, but diverge in extrapolation.
 FNODE maintains accurate long-term predictions.
 MBD-NODE, while structurally similar to FNODE, is less stable and incurs higher computational cost due to its solver-based training.
 In contrast, LSTM and FCNN fail to generalize beyond the training window.
-Figure~\ref{fig:sc_all_states} illustrates the remaining state variables, which inherit errors from the minimal coordinates $(\theta_1,\dot{\theta}_1)$.
+Figures~\ref{fig:sc_all_states_fnode}--\ref{fig:sc_all_states_fcnn} illustrate the remaining state variables, which inherit errors from the minimal coordinates $(\theta_1,\dot{\theta}_1)$.